 - button up or wrap-style blouses – with the collection cups, you can pump in whatever you want, but it’s definitely easier (and faster) to just unbutton your blouse without having to lift your shirt all the way up.
 I still do a mix of both but if I know I’m going to have a busy day, I’ll just wear a button-up and be done with it.

 - the Willow pump – I considered this pump for months before purchasing it.
 I finally decided to go for it when I was in a wedding and unable to take my baby for feedings.
 The thought of lugging around and being connected to my breast pump all day was too much.
-I do try to save it for only times it’s absolutely necessary because the bags are more expensive, but it’s been a life-saver to have for the times when you need to be able to do “life” while pumping.
+I do try to save it for only times it’s absolutely necessary because the bags are more expensive, but it’s been convenient to have for the times when you need to be able to do “life” while pumping.

 If you’re ready to start pumping, my preferred items for getting started are listed below.
 You’ll know that the one common theme for all of these picks is convenience; this is a non-negotiable for working moms.
 I’ve linked everything at the bottom of this post, along with a short description of each item below.
 If you have any questions at all, please don’t hesitate to reach out!